Android-Piepaint/Minecraft-map-Republic-of-FlashTeens/README.md

 # Minecraft-map-Republic-of-FlashTeens
-A repo for people who cannot access Googledrive
+A repo for people who cannot access Google drive.